tlswg/tls13-spec/draft-ietf-tls-tls13.md

 extension before selecting them.
 This is somewhat inelegant but is a compromise designed to minimize changes to the original cipher suite design.

-> If sent by a server, the hash and signature algorithms used in the signature MUST be one of those present in the supported_signature_algorithms field of the CertificateRequest message.
+> If sent by a client, the hash and signature algorithms used in the signature MUST be one of those present in the supported_signature_algorithms field of the CertificateRequest message.